FireDragon9/FireDragon9/README.md

 🐉: I'm a Software Engineering student at Universidade de Mogi das Cruzes and Computer Science self-taught!

 My main goal is to be a computer scientist and act at the academic field!
-(Perhaps, be a professor too?
+(Perhaps be a professor too?
 Who knows....)

 --------------------------------------------------------------------------------------------------------------------------------------